Ewart Abner: Career

 Ewart Abner, the son of a minister, was born in Chicago and graduated from Englewood High School in 1939.
 He went to Howard University and studied pharmacy but dropped out and served in the military.
-After the war, he got a degree in accounting from DePaul University in 1949.
-Between 1950 and 1954, he served at the Chance label as the owner Art Sheridan's right-hand man handling the finances of the business.
+After the war, he obtained a degree in accounting from DePaul University in 1949.
+Between 1950 and 1954, at Chance Records he was in charge of finances.

 Vee-Jay Records

 In 1954, Abner became part owner and general manager of Vee-Jay Records.
 He was appointed president of Vee-Jay in 1961 and with the addition of artists such as Jerry Butler, the Four Seasons, Gene Chandler, Holly Maxwell, Dee Clark, Betty Everett, John Lee Hooker, and Jimmy Reed, the company continued to grow as a major independent.
-According to the New York Times, “Mr. Abner also oversaw the first American releases of recordings by the Beatles.
+According to The New York Times, “Mr. Abner also oversaw the first American releases of recordings by the Beatles.
 Although the group was recording for EMI in England, EMI's American affiliate, Capitol, had turned down its first releases.
 Vee Jay signed the group for American distribution in January 1963, and released a handful of singles and an album, 'Introducing the Beatles.'
 All the material Vee Jay released was later reissued by Capitol.”
-The Los Angeles Times reports that "In addition to releasing the Beatles’ first U.S. record, [Abner] developed such artists as the Four Seasons, the Impressions and Jimmy Reed."
+The Los Angeles Times reports that "In addition to releasing the Beatles' first U.S. record, [Abner] developed such artists as the Four Seasons, the Impressions and Jimmy Reed."

 Abner left Vee-Jay Records after having a “business disagreement” with his partners.

 Meanwhile, Abner formed Constellation Records in August 1963 with partners Art Sheridan and Bill "Bunky" Sheppard.
 Constellation experienced its most notable success with Gene Chandler.

-Motown Years
+Motown years

 Abner was hired by Berry Gordy to be vice-president of International Management at Motown in 1967.
 He was President of Motown from 1973 to 1975.
 In both of these roles, he helped “manage the careers of the Supremes, the Temptations, Smokey Robinson and the Miracles, the Four Tops, Marvin Gaye, Stevie Wonder and the Jackson Five,” according to the New York Times.
 While President of Motown, in 1973 the company reached No. 1 with the singles “Superstition” and “You Are the Sunshine of My Life” (Stevie Wonder), “Touch Me in the Morning” (Diana Ross), “Let’s Get It On” (Marvin Gaye), and “Keep on Truckin’” (Eddie Kendricks).

-After leaving Motown, he served for a decade as personal and business manager for Stevie Wonder.
+After leaving Motown, he was personal and business manager for Stevie Wonder for a decade.
 In that role, he played a major part in many of the efforts to establish a Martin Luther King Jr. national holiday.
 He was given the NAACP Image Award and was inducted into the Music and Entertainment Hall of Fame.
-He remained close to Berry Gordy and served as an advisor to him until his death.
+He remained close to Berry Gordy and was an advisor to him until his death.
 He also was vice chairman of the Motown Historical Museum in Detroit.